altqc/Mirror/README.md

 # Mirror
 clean open source forge ghost client base
-free to use, sell, ect..
+free to use, sell, ect...
+(MIT Lisence)
 no support will be given with making modules, although feel free to dm me about base stuff `iTrqPs#8258`

 ## Usage